-- (a) the ownership rights of third parties in instruments and funds must be safeguarded, especially in the event of the insolvency of the firm or of its proprietors, seizure, set-off or any other action by creditors of the firm or of its proprietors; - (b) the firm must be subject to rules designed to monitor the firm's solvency and that of its proprietors; - (c) the firm's annual accounts must be audited by one or more persons empowered, under national law, to audit accounts; - (d) where the firm has only one proprietor, he must make provision for the protection of investors in the event of the firm's cessation of business following his death, his incapacity or any other such event; - (2) 'credit institutions' means credit institutions as defined under Directive 2006/48/EC; - (3) 'systematic internaliser' means an investment firm which, on an organised, frequent, systematic and substantial basis, deals on own account by executing client orders outside a regulated market or an MTF or an OTF;
+(a) the ownership rights of third parties in instruments and funds must be safeguarded, especially in the event of the insolvency of the firm or of its proprietors, seizure, set-off or any other action by creditors of the firm or of its proprietors;

-The first part, the frequent and systematic basis, shall be measured by the number of OTC trades in the financial instrument carried out by the investment firm on own account by executing client orders.
+- (b) the firm must be subject to rules designed to monitor the firm's solvency and that of its proprietors; - (c) the firm's annual accounts must be audited by one or more persons empowered, under national law, to audit accounts; - (d) where the firm has only one proprietor, he must make provision for the protection of investors in the event of the firm's cessation of business following his death, his incapacity or any other such event; - (2) Deleted. 'credit institutions' means credit institutions as defined under Directive 2006/48/EC;] - (3) 'systematic internaliser' means an investment firm which, on an organised, frequent, systematic and substantial basis, deals on own account by executing client orders outside a regulated market or an MTF or an OTF;

-The second part, the substantial basis, shall be measured either by the size of the OTC trading carried out by the investment firm in relation to the total trading of the investment firm in a specific class of financial instruments or by the OTC trading carried out by the investment firm in relation to the total trading in the Union in the specific financial instrument.
-Both pre-set limits, the limit for frequent and systematic basis and one of the limits for substantial basis, should be crossed in order to be defined as a systematic internaliser; also an investment firm which chooses to opt-in under the systematic internaliser regime shall be defined as a systematic internaliser;
+The frequent and systematic basis shall be measured by the number of OTC trades in the financial instrument carried out by the investment firm on own account by executing client orders.
+The substantial basis, shall be measured either by the size of the OTC trading carried out by the investment firm in relation to the -total trading of the investment firm in a specific class of financial instruments or by the size of the OTC trading carried out by the investment firm in relation to the total trading in the Union in a specific financial instrument.
+Both preset limits, the one for frequent and systematic basis and the other for substantial basis, should be crossed in order to be defined as a systematic internaliser; also an investment firm which chooses to opt-in under the systematic internaliser regime shall be defined as a systematic internaliser;

 - (4) 'market operator' means a person or persons who manages and/or operates the business of a regulated market.
-The market operator may be the regulated market itself; - (5) 'regulated market' means a multilateral system operated and/or managed by a market operator, which brings together or facilitates the bringing together of multiple third-party buying and selling interests in financial instruments in the system and in accordance with its non-discretionary rules in a way that results in a contract, in respect of the financial instruments admitted to trading under its rules and/or systems, and which is authorised and functions regularly and in accordance with the provisions of Title III of Directive [new MiFID]; - (6) 'multilateral trading facility (MTF)' means a multilateral system, operated by an investment firm or a market operator, which brings together multiple third-party buying and selling interests in financial instruments in the system and in accordance with non-discretionary rules in a way that results in a contract in accordance with the provisions of Title II of Directive [new MiFID];
+The market operator may be the regulated market itself; - (5) 'regulated market' means a multilateral system operating in accordance with its non-discretionary rules in a way that results in a contract, in respect of the financial instruments admitted to trading under its rules and/or systems, and which is authorised and functions regularly and in accordance with the provisions of Title III of Directive [new MiFID]; - (6) 'multilateral trading facility (MTF)' means a multilateral system operating in accordance with non-discretionary rules in a way that results in a contract in accordance with the provisions of Title II of Directive [new MiFID]; - (6a) (new) 'multilateral system' means any system or facility operated and/or managed by an investment firm or a market operator in which multiple third-party buying and selling trading interests in financial instruments are able to interact in the system;